skranz/RTutorSAGI/README.md

 z=z*z
 z
 ```
-Unfortunately, RTutor does not consider the solution correct, It gets confused since `z` is assigned twice in the chunk.
+Unfortunately, RTutor does not consider the solution correct.
+It gets confused since `z` is assigned twice in the chunk.
 Even worse the old version of RTutor it did not provide a helpful error message.

 (The reasons that RTutor cannot handle such code correctly are complicated.
 It has to due with the fact that RTutor tests by default separately each command in a given chunk of the sample solution.
 This means it has to match the commands from the student's code to the corresponding command in the sample solution.
 If `z` was assigned twice, old RTutor assumed that one of the two lines must be completely correct in itself instead of being correct only when run together.)